 Table of Contents

-[Note] Note: This document is also available in other formats
+Note: This document is also available in other formats | |

 A PDF version of this document along with all current and older documentation in PDF format can be found at https://my.clavister.com.
+It is also available in a framed HTML version. |

 The InControl SDK is an operating system and hardware platform independent toolset that allows third parties to create custom clients applications which can manage and configure NetWall firewalls via InControl.
 This is illustrated in the diagram below.